mledwards/grunt-filepath/README.md

 Type: `Array`
 Default value: none

-The folders you wish to search and replace
+The files and folders you wish to search and replace

 #### options.replace
 Type: `String`